AndreyKoudr/3DVector/README.md

   The first class is a traditional C++ 11/14 without SIMD acceleration; the second is based on basic SSE2 Intel intrinsics
 (see https://software.intel.com/sites/landingpage/IntrinsicsGuide/).
-The intrinsics together with the optimiser may produce very good acceleration of the code (e.g. https://github.com/AndreyKoudr/ThreadedGaussElimination), but it is a little bit tricky.
+The intrinsics together with the compiler optimiser may produce very good acceleration of the code (e.g. https://github.com/AndreyKoudr/ThreadedGaussElimination), but it is a little bit tricky.